aathn/mvk18/docs/source/appendices.rst

    :status: done 2019-04-02
    :priority: 2

-   The host shall be able to set the direction and view angle of the camera using a configuration file.
+   The Skysense host shall be able to set the direction and view angle of the camera using a configuration file.

 .. req:: Non-dependability on hardware